Earl's Court tube station: Services

-Earl's Court is a hub for several routes on the District line and Piccadilly line.
-It is in both Travelcard Zone 1 and Zone 2.
+Earl's Court is a hub for several routes on the District and Piccadilly lines.
+It is in both London fare zone 1 and 2.
 The station concourse is split over two levels.
 The District line is on the upper section 4.8 m below ground and covers platforms 1–4, with two island platforms in between the pairs of lines.
 The Piccadilly line covers the lower platforms 5–6, 19.8 m below ground.
 The connecting escalators are by the Warwick Road entrance, while the lift is towards the centre.
 Platforms 1 and 2 serve the District line eastbound to Edgware Road and Upminster, while platforms 3 and 4 runs westbound to Wimbledon, Richmond and Ealing Broadway along with a part-time service to Kensington (Olympia).
 Platforms 5 serves the Piccadilly line eastbound to Cockfosters, and platform 6 serves the line westbound to Uxbridge and Heathrow Airport.

 The station has a dedicated regulating room which has served as the principal point for signalling on the Piccadilly and District lines since the 1960s.
 Most of the junctions and reversing points along the network are controlled automatically.
 On each platform is an old-fashioned "next train" indicator board which had various routes shown, of which one is usually highlighted by an arrow to indicate that this is the route of the next train.
 In March 2022 these were temporarily disabled while signalling was being upgraded to CBTC signalling, as part of the 4LM improvement works to the subsurface lines, however they were brought back into service in June of the same year, after being updated, in order to work with the upgraded signalling systems.
-These have not been replaced by modern electronic equivalents as they are Grade II listed.
+These have not been replaced by modern electronic equivalents for heritage reasons, as they are part of the station's Grade II listing.

+Connections

-London Buses routes 74, 328, 430, C1 and C3 and night routes N31, N74 and N97 serve the station.
+London Buses day and night routes serve the station.